 There are others out there just like you that have been affected by tobacco.
-Read their stories about quitting smoking, using the Helpline, helping others quit and more.
+Read their stories about quitting tobacco, using the Helpline, helping others quit and more.
 You might just pick up a few tips and be inspired to start your journey to a tobacco-free lifestyle.

 Do you have a story you would like to share with us?
 If so, please click here.